Wireless Bluetooth® headphones buying guide

 Enjoy great sound without the tether to your device

-If you’ve ever been annoyed by a wire dangling between your headphones and your smartphone, you may want to try a pair of wireless headphones.
+Ever been annoyed by that dangling wire between your headphones and your smartphone?
+If so, you should consider a pair of wireless Bluetoooth headphones.
 They allow you to enjoy high-quality sound without being tethered to your device.
-Once you experience the freedom of wireless headphones, you may find it hard to go back to wired listening.

 Most Bluetooth headphones offer controls on the earcups for taking calls, adjusting volume, and controlling music playback.

 If you have an Android phone, there are a couple of features to look for when shopping for Bluetooth headphones.
 NFC pairing makes a wireless connection between devices by simply touching them together.
 Want better sound quality?
 Look for headphones with aptX®.
 This high-quality wireless technology offers improved sound over standard Bluetooth transmission.

 The newest Beats wireless headphones offer some unique benefits.
 Along with parent company Apple, they’ve developed a way to extend Bluetooth range up to 100 feet.
 Our test with the Beats Solo3 headphones yielded a range of more than 150 feet.

 Our headphone writer, Jeff, tests out the extended wireless range of the Bose Solo3 headphones.

 Want headphones for watching TV?